ikelaiah/free-pascal-cookbook/docs/docs/basics/basic-hello-world.md

 ### Compile & Run

-Press ++f9++ to run the compile and run the program.
+Press ++f9++ to compile and run the program.

-You should be able to see a console open with `Hello World` in it.
+You should be able to see a console window open with `Hello, World!` displayed.

-Press the ++enter++ key to exit the progam, which also closes the console.
+Lazarus IDE: Press the ++enter++ key to exit the program, which also closes the console.

 ## Using the CLI